ghexit/.github/profile/README.md

 🙋‍♀️ At GHexit we collect resources on leaving Github to ease the transition away from this website.

-🌈 Contribution guidelines - Please let us know anything that has helped you leave the platform!
+🌈 Contributing?
+Yes, please!
+Let us know anything that has helped you leave the platform!

 👩‍💻 Useful resources
   * [leave](github.com/ghexit/leave) is for people offboarding from Github